 Fits are either shaft or hole-based.
 A hole is a component’s internal feature that is cylindrical or not, while a shaft is a component’s external feature that is cylindrical or not.

-The hole’s size is kept constant for a hole-basis system while the shaft is altered to determine the fit.
+The hole’s size is kept constant for a hole-basis system while the shaft is altered to achieve the desired fit tolerance.
 The reverse is for the shaft-basis systems where the shaft size is constant, and the hole size is altered to determine the fit.

 Note that CNC turning services is a precision machining method that can manufacture shafts with specific measurements, so this way makes it easier to get desired fits.